hackus/polymorph-fabric-java/README.md

 4) Once an issue is opened - agreement has to be reached about who submits a commit for that issue.
 If you have not reached agreement that you will be providing that commit - a commit from you will get rejected.
 5) A commit (PR) can only address one issue.
 Do not mix multiple issues into the same commit.
 You will be asked to split them.

+So far, there is no way to contribute financially.
+Maybe sometime in the future that will be possible.